lukaselflein/charge_optimization_folderstructure/Readme.md

 Now you will have to wait for the DFT calculations to finish.

 ### Automation
 If you want to automate all of the above steps, you can edit the `preprocessing.sh` script.
-All the above commands are in there, and you can write your filenames and paths in there.
+All the above commands are in there, and you can excange the filenames and paths for your own.

 ### Postprocessing
 The bash script `postprocessing.sh` should work out of the box, and calculate charges from the converged DFT calculations.